 Company: Private Practice

-Victor Arthur Hanson, MD, Private Practice Physician, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in General Surgery.
+Axel Hoffer, Psychiatrist at a Private Practice, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in psychoanalysis and psychotherapy.